 His eyes were marbled and yet he seemed able to see.

-He looked off into the middle distance and seemed to ‘see’ an entire world before him as if a film was showing behind curtains that had yet to slide back.
+He looked off into the middle distance; an entire world before him as if a film was showing behind curtains that had yet to retreat.

-These same eyes glistened mossy green and teared with the beauty of his own descriptions.
+These same eyes glistened with the beauty of his own descriptions.
 He clutched his head with both hands in passionate exclamation.

 Perhaps he was detailing a past love, the war, lost youth?
 There I stood not able to understand a single word.
 Not one.

-Evan, the young son of the family sidled up to me, his silky mop of chocolate hair tumbling in effusive sexuality across his brow.
-Darn Italians.
-Is there a single one of them that isn’t sex on legs?
+Evan, the young son of the family sidled up to me, his mop of chocolate hair tumbling across his brow.
+Is there a single Italian that isn’t sex on legs?

 Do you understand him? he asked.
 No. Not a word.
-Aaaah well he is talking to you about the day that he found a really big mushroom.
-Excuse me?
+Ah well he is talking to you about the day that he found a really big mushroom.

-The old man’s eyes welled with tears at this point.
+The old man’s eyes welled.
 It seemed that he realised that I now comprehended.
-And with that, he continued, a gushing of Italian words.
+And with that, he continued.

-It is incredibly familiar to my romantic soul to find others so enticed by simple pleasures and yet I don’t belong to these sentiments culturally.
+I am so enticed by the romance of simple pleasures and yet I don’t belong to these sentiments culturally.